Hotel booking sites are being forced to end misleading sales following a ruling by the Competitions and Market Authority.

 The CMA has stated that they will be watching this closely and have given the industry until 1 September 2019 to comply with the agreed standards or face Court action.

+These sharp practices fall short of what consumers expect.
 It’s reassuring to see watchdogs having some bite and taking action in favour of consumers, and it is up to us as consumers to be proactive and report any unfair practices to the relevant authorities to raise the bar and standards to the level we expect.